aaronransley/nuxt-winston-log/README.md

 }
 ```

-3. Change options as needed.
+3. Change options using the `winstonLog` key as needed.
 See Usage section for details.

 # Usage